 Over the past 10 years the district has seen a decline in student population averaging 66 students per year.
 The district projected a slight increase of enrollment for the 2016-2017 school year, budgeting for an estimated enrollment of 1067 students.
 Projections beyond 2016-2017 indicate that enrollment in the county may stabilize which will allow the district to conservatively project a flat enrollment over the next three years.
 The decline in enrollment has been coupled with an historically low Average Daily Attendance (ADA) ratio calculated for the year at approximately 91%, which is low compared to the state average of 95%.
-Other factors that contributed to this year's approved budget include changes made through the negotiations process during the 2015-2016 school year.
+Other factors that contributed to this year's approved budget include changes made through the negotiations process during the 2015-2016 school year with the bargaining agreements of the Certificated and Classified units.
+Each received a 3% increase in the 2015-2016 school year.
 Subsequently, two additional days were added to the teacher's calendars for professional development and paid for out of Supplemental Funds.
 Encroachment is often an issue with Special Education, Transportation and the Cafeteria programs.
 Rising salaries and food costs in combination with declining enrollment has increased the encroachment for the Cafeteria.